-Wondering how the Meta Box plugin stores field value in the database?
-Understanding this can help you get the field value easily and understand the returned value from
+Wondering how the Meta Box plugin stores custom field value in the database?
+Understanding this can help you get the custom field value easily and understand the returned value from

 get_post_meta or helper functions.